Jun 27

 How does a street corner with DJs and big speakers become a political space?
 Theatre maker and writer Maarten van Hinte traces the history of the block party how these gatherings emerged, what they meant, and why they still matter.
 In Black communities, block parties have always been more than entertainment.
 They were spaces of black joy and resistance, right in the middle of the fight for equality.
 After the talk, we live it together.

 Free entry.
-Note: this event takes place at HipHopHuis, not at Theater Rotterdam.
+Note: this event takes place at Hiphophuis, not at Theater Rotterdam.

 14:45 – 15:45 | Free